sagemath/trac_to_gh/Issue 9995.md

 # Issue 9995: Flint is installing shared library with .so extension on AIX - it should be .a on AIX

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9996

 Original creator: drkirkby